Choosing the Best RV Air Conditioner

 Image by Camping World

-The main component of an air conditioner for RV roofs is the unit itself.
-The unit contains all the internal air conditioning parts, such as the coils, condenser, compressor, etc.
+The main component of an air conditioner for RV roofs is the cooling unit, which houses the internal air conditioning components, such as the coils, condenser, and compressor.

 Inside RV view of A/C distribution box